khulnasoft-lab/clix.py/docs/tutorial/commands/callback.md

 ## Click Group

-If you come from Click, this **Typer** callback is the equivalent of the function in a <a href="https://click.palletsprojects.com/en/7.x/quickstart/#nesting-commands" class="external-link" target="_blank">Click Group</a>.
+If you come from Click, this **Clix** callback is the equivalent of the function in a <a href="https://click.palletsprojects.com/en/7.x/quickstart/#nesting-commands" class="external-link" target="_blank">Click Group</a>.

 For example: